patonoide/Rails-Email-API-for-Contact-Section-/README.md

 6.I may or may not add a few more things to the project, such as implementing other functions on the front-end.

-## Installation and Congiguration Process
+## Installation and Configuration Process

 You should have Ruby 2.5 and Postgresql installed